MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 4: add a font family to the body and title

 task 5: add to the root the sizes of fonts

+task 6: add to the root the weight of the fonts